firmai/financial-machine-learning/README.md

 ## 🌟 We Are Growing!

 I’m seeking to collaborate with motivated, independent PhD graduates or doctoral students on approximately seven new projects in 2024.
 If you’re interested in contributing to cutting-edge investment insights and data analysis, please get in touch!
+This could be in colaboration with a university or as independent study.

 Please visit [docs.sov.ai](docs.sov.ai) for more information of past projects.